statinf-otawa/otawa/README.md

 ```

 Basically, **OTAWA** tries to install in your standard file system.
 To specify a directory, add option `--CMAKE_INSTALL_PREFIX=`_PATH_ to select a specific installation path.

+## Developer manual

+For help in order to develop an extension for OTAWA, refer to [the developer manual](./doc/dev/dev.md).